-Although this recipe makes sausage gravy you can substitute bacon, chopped ham or leave the meat out.
+The following recipe makes sausage gravy but you can substitute bacon, chopped ham or leave the meat out.

 And don't forget, the secret to good gravy is making the roux and getting it right.
 Master this and you are on your way to perfect gravy every time.